6 Tips for Improving Your Marketing Automation

 The definition of insanity for marketers is sending out the same general email blast after email blast to the widest possible audience while expecting the alarmingly low conversion rate to change.
 In other words, performing the same task over and over and expecting a different result.

 Long gone are the days when it made sense to flood the internet with general, non-targeted marketing messages.
-It was never a good idea to begin with, but it was the best we had at the time, and we had only rule of marketing to work with: bigger is better.
+It was never a good idea to begin with, but it was the best we had at the time, and we had only one rule of marketing to work with: bigger is better.

-Nowadays, marketing automation makes sending a broad message to your contact list obsolete, which saves you time, money and needless intrusions into your contacts’ inboxes.
+Nowadays, marketing automation makes sending a broad message to your contact list obsolete, which saves you time, money, and needless intrusions into your contacts’ inboxes.

 Limit the danger that one ill-targeted email will land you and all of your future correspondence with a given company in the spam box by properly segmenting your audience and sending them the appropriate content.